NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 High-performance computing (HPC) (section @sec:hpc), in the context of this work, focuses on utilizing two core ideas: *multithreading & GPU computing*, and *multiprocessing & distributed computing*.
 These ideas contrast _sequential_ procedures where the next calculation cannot be started before the previous has finished.
 Multithreading, and more specifically using graphics processing units (GPUs) to do general purpose computation i.e. GPGPU computing, allow several calculations to be done simultaneously on the same physical hardware i.e. in _parallel_.
 Futher extending this idea, multiprocessing (not to be confused with multi-_threading_) allows calculations to be executed simultaneously as in the case of several threads, but these calculations "have their own set of knowledge".
 This seemingly subtle distinction provides the ability for these multiple processes to be executed on _different_ physical hardware.
 These models of parallelism have been used in the past to address the runtime issues arising from simulating complex physical phenomena.

-Parallel-in-time integration (PinT) (@sec:pint) algorithms have emerged to reduce the time needed to numerically solve intial value problems.
+Parallel-in-time integration (PinT) (@) algorithms have emerged to reduce the time needed to numerically solve intial value problems.
 While many techniques have been created to take advantage of parallelism when solving _boundary_-value problems (i.e. problems over space instead of time), the creation of these "causality defying" methods is rather new.
 As such, these algorithms seem to have little history in being implemented to make use of high-performance techniques beyond "simple" multithreading on a central processing unit (CPU).

 It is through the combination of these core ideas that testable predictions of "extreme-scale" physics can be made.
 But, before those predictions are in fact made, further details of each of these ideas are required to be understood.